mojaloop/documentation/docs/product/features/development.md

 ## Candidate Workstreams
 As well as the currently active workstreams, we have a number of candidate workstreams that are "fast followers" behind them - that is, these have been identified as high priority, but as things stand there is insufficient capacity within the Community to address them.
 These are:

-- Implementation of PISP V2.0
+- Implementation of PISP V2.0 and Settlement V3.0
 - Operator Portal enhancements - improving the UI, addressing perceived gaps in functionality
+- Enhanced forensic audit support
 - Merchant Payments - extending the current relatively simple solution for merchant registration and merchant-presented QR code payments to include some of the richer elements a live merchant payments scheme would need.
-- An overlay service to provide B2B payments functionality beyond the payment itself; integration with ERPs, management of supply chains, invoicing etc.

-Please contact the Product Director if you'd like to discuss any of these candidate workstreams - in particular, how we make them active!
+Please contact the Product Director if you'd like to discuss any of these candidate workstreams - in particular, how we make them active.

 ## Applicability